rafaelnogueira1/git-commit-assistant/README.md

-gcommit -a          # Stage all changes gcommit -p          # Push after commit gcommit -f          # Skip confirmations
+gcommit -a          # Stage all changes gcommit -p          # Push after commit gcommit -f          # Skip confirmations gcommit -s openai   # Use OpenAI service (or claude, deepseek)

 # Combine options
-gcommit -a -p       # Stage all changes and push gcommit -a -p -f    # Stage all, push, and skip confirmations
+gcommit -a -p       # Stage all changes and push gcommit -a -p -f    # Stage all, push, and skip confirmations gcommit -a -s claude # Stage all and use Claude
 ```

 The assistant will:

 1. Show your staged/unstaged changes
-2. Analyze the changes using AI
+2. Analyze the changes using the selected AI service
 3. Suggest a commit message following conventional commits
 4. Let you edit or accept the message
 5. Create the commit (and push if requested)